 THE MOST POWERFUL STORIES ARE SIMPLE AND TRUE

 How do you sift through your years of experience and find your stories?
 It’s actually easier than you may think.
-You don’t need to be a professional storyteller to have impact.
-Just keep it simple and true.
+You don’t need to be a professional storyteller to have an impact.
+Just keep it simple and sincere.

 THE RIGHT INFORMATION AT THE RIGHT TIME